 Mr. Damián, from Barcelona, had given a chain with a medal and a very small gold cross to Conchita, so that when she was in ecstasy she could give it to Our Lady to kiss.
 Conchita had the vision and we all followed her.
 At the church door, we saw how she held up all the objects that Damián gave her for Blessed Virgin to kiss, and still in ecstasy, she put the chain around Damián’s neck.
-We went back to Conchita’s house, but Mr. Damián realized that he only had the medal, the gold cross was missing.
+We went back to Conchita’s house, but Mr. Damián realized that he only had the medal - the gold cross was missing.
 When Conchita came out of the ecstasy and was back to her normal state, Mr. Damián told her that the cross was missing.
-Conchita answer, "You’re right.
+Conchita answered, "You’re right.
 The Blessed Virgin told me that it fell in front of the door to the church."
-Myself and several others, looked for it around the church door, but it was so small that we could not find it.
+Myself and several others looked for it around the church door, but it was so small that we could not find it.
 However, Conchita went straight to it and picked it up, not only in my presence, but in the presence of everyone who was there.

 My Glasses and the Sign of the Cross:

 One of the stories that I will always remember as long as I live has to do with a rosary and two paintings that were kissed by the Blessed Virgin.
 The paintings are currently in the possession of two different people.
 One day I went to Cabezón de la Sal to receive advice and orders from my Captain.
-Afterwards, I went to San Vicente de la Barquera to visit my good friend and co-worker Espósito.
+Afterwards, I went to San Vicente de la Barquera to visit my good friend and co-worker, Espósito.
 We met in a bar and I noticed that on the wall there were various calendars with immoral pictures.
-Among them, there was a holy card of Our Lady of Fatima and it really did not fit in, so I asked the owner of the bar if I could have it.
+In the midst of them, there was a holy card of Our Lady of Fatima and it really did not fit in, so I asked the owner of the bar if I could have it.
 He did not give it to me and gave me one of Saint Michael instead, though later I was able have the one Fatima as well.

 In Garabandal one day, when María Dolores was in ecstasy, I gave Jacinta (who was not in ecstasy) an envelope with the holy cards so that she could give it to Maria Dolores for Our Lady to kiss.
 Jacinta did as I asked.
 When María Dolores gave the envelope kissed by the Blessed Virgin back to me, Jacinta asked, "What are the holy cards of?"
 María Dolores responded, "I don’t know."
 "Well, ask Our Lady," said Jacinta.
 María Dolores did so, and after a few seconds she answered, "The Blessed Virgin says that Our Lady of Fatima and St. Michael the Archangel are on the holy cards."
 The reader cannot imagine how exciting this all was for me.
 Today, my friend and benefactor Julia de Costa, wife of a Civil Guard corporal, and their blind daughter have the holy cards.
 They pray every day for all mankind, which is in great need of the God's protection.